 He enjoys everything they do at Zip Zap and discovered his passion for mini tramp and the unicycle.
 His favourite memory was learning to do a double front summersault on the mini trampoline, it was so exciting and felt amazing!
 The instructors are his role models as they are always helpful with new tricks and encourage him to do better.

 Ayanda also shared another of his talents with Zip Zap by doing all the beautiful illustrations in our children’s story book ‘I Can Fly’.
 All proceeds from our book benefit Zip Zap programmes.
-Ayanda is now 19 years old and enjoys sewing and fashion design.
+Ayanda is now 20 years old and enjoys sewing and fashion design, he has also recently progressed to the Dare2Dream programme.

 “There are lots of problems in the world.
 I would change all the violence and hate to make the world a better place.
 My personal dream is to perfect the three-man unicycle act so that I can tour the world with my friends.”